Meredith Corporation: Early years

 Edwin Thomas Meredith founded the company in 1902 when he began publishing Successful Farming magazine.

 In 1922, Meredith began publishing Fruit, Garden and Home magazine, a home and family service publication.
 In 1924, the magazine was retitled Better Homes and Gardens, and the first issue cost a dime on the newsstand.
 In 1930, the company published the first edition of The Better Homes and Gardens Cook Book.
 In 1946, the company became a public company.

 In 1970, the company attempted to enter the entertainment industry by purchasing game show and film producer Ralph Andrews Productions.
 Two years later, it became MC Productions, and Ralph Andrews bought back rights to the game shows later that year, which resulted in a subsequent lawsuit in the late 1970s.
-In 1973, Meredith teamed up Avco Broadcasting to produce a series of nine prime-time television specials, which Avco Program Sales is syndicating, aimed for youth children.
+In 1973, Meredith teamed up with Avco Broadcasting to produce a series of nine prime-time television specials, which Avco Program Sales is syndicating, aimed for youth children.

 In 1987, Meredith Corporation made a deal that they would purchase MMT Sales for $40 million, and would represent national advertising spot time on 60 stations across the entire US country.

 In 1994, Meredith and CBS struck an agreement to renew its Kansas City station and affiliate two of the Bay City and Phoenix stations with the network.